South DelhiNRISoldSell With UsAbout

 Under Section 195, the default TDS rate for long-term capital gains (property held more than 24 months) is applied to the full sale value — not just the capital gain.
 These procedural differences from a standard resident-seller purchase mean that buyers unfamiliar with NRI transactions can make costly filing errors.

-For long-term capital gains (property held more than 24 months), the effective TDS rate since Budget 2022 is 14.95% — the same regardless of the sale value.
-This is because the surcharge on LTCG on property was capped at 15% for all property values.
+For long-term capital gains (property held more than 24 months), the effective TDS rate depends on the size of the capital gain — because the surcharge on LTCG is capped at 15% for all NRIs, the rate is 13% for gains below ₹50 lakh, 14.30% for gains between ₹50 lakh and ₹1 crore, and 14.95% for gains above ₹1 crore.

-The calculation: 12.5% base rate × 1.15 (surcharge) × 1.04 (cess) = 14.95%.
-Before this cap, the surcharge escalated with property value and the effective rate on a ₹10 crore property could exceed 28%.
-The current uniformity is a meaningful simplification.
+The calculation: 12.5% base rate + surcharge (0%, 10%, or 15% depending on gain size) + 4% cess.
+Before the surcharge cap, the effective rate on a ₹10 crore property could exceed 28%.
+The current structure is a meaningful simplification.

 For short-term capital gains (property held 24 months or less), the base rate is 30% and the surcharge is income-slab-based — making the effective rate 33% to 42% depending on your total taxable income in India that year.
 The financial case for holding property beyond 24 months before selling is significant.